gvwilson/thirdbit/src/fiction/santas/index.md

 "Periwinkle!"
 Santa Greenwood roared.

-"I'm working on it!"
+"Working on it!"
 Santa Hood shouted back.
 She pulled something orange out of her sack.
 With a sharp *pop!* and a hiss it began to inflate.

-"Be careful with your stupid ax!" she yelled at Santa Greenwood as she tossed her sack into the little dinghy.
+"Be careful with your stupid ax!" she yelled at Santa Greenwood as she tossed her sack into the newborn dinghy.

 "I'm bein' careful!
-And it ain't stupid!" the burly santa yelled back.
+And it ain't stupid!" he yelled back.
 A dozen powerful one-armed strokes and he dragged himself up out of the water, nearly flipping the dinghy over as he did so.